 Contact Marc Prüst

 Deadline for applications is March 22, 2017.
 It is free to submit your application; those who are accepted must pay the total fee of €1,975 (ex VAT).
 12 photographers will be selected to participate.
+This is based on a project initiated and developed by Noorderlicht Photography in Groningen.
 You can apply here.

 Notes from previous participants